sumitsalve98/sumitsalve98/README.md

 - 🌏looking for job opportunity as data analyst / data scientist

-- ✨currently building some data science projects
+- ✨currently building some machine learning projects

 ## Connect with me